Semiparametric Efficient Fusion of Individual Data and Summary Statistics: Semiparametric Theory for Fusion of Individual data and Summary Statistics

-Theorem \ref{efficient estimator} shows that $\hat{\tau}_{\mathrm{eff}}$ attains the efficiency bound for estimating a general functional in semiparametric or nonparametric models when both internal individual data and external summary statistics are available.
-This generalizes previous efficiency results \citep{zhang2020generalized} on parameter estimation in parametric models.
-We refer to $\hat{\tau}_{\mathrm{eff}}$ as the data-fused efficient estimator.
-This estimator is more efficient than any RAL estimator using only internal data, and thus, resolves the efficiency paradox.
-The estimator $\hat{\tau}_{\mathrm{eff}}$ has a closed form.
-This fact benefits the computation of the estimator in general, although the calculation of efficient influence functions $\phi_{\mathrm{e}}$ and $\eta_{\mathrm{e}}$ are readily available and easy to compute.
+Theorem \ref{efficient estimator} shows that $\hat{\tau}_{\mathrm{e}}$ attains the efficiency bound for estimating a general functional in semiparametric or nonparametric models when both internal individual data and external summary statistics are available.
+This generalizes previous results \citep{zhang2020generalized} on parameter estimation in parametric models.
+We refer to $\hat{\tau}_{\mathrm{e}}$ as the data-fused efficient estimator.
+This estimator is at least as efficient as any RAL estimator using only internal data, and thus, resolves the efficiency paradox. { The estimator $\hat{\tau}_{\mathrm{e}}$ has a closed form, which facilitates computation in many settings where the efficient influence functions $\phi_{\mathrm{e}}$ and $\eta_{\mathrm{e}}$ are readily available and easy to compute.
 In particular, the efficient influence functions are easy to handle in the examples presented in the main text and Supplementary Material, as well as in many other important applications \citep{tsiatis2006semiparametric}.
 In addition, under a generic parametric model $f(y\mid x; \tau)$ for the conditional density of outcome $Y$ given covariates $X$ that includes many practically important models such as generalized linear models, and the models considered by \cite{chatterjee2016constrained}, \cite{zhang2020generalized}, \cite{zhang2022integrative}, \cite{zhai2022data}, and \cite{zhai2024integrating}, the efficient influence functions can be derived provided that $\tilde{\beta}$ is the solution of some external data-based estimating equation; see Section \ref{app: cond density} in Supplementary Material for more details.
 However, we caution that the calculation of efficient influence functions may be difficult in complicated semiparametric models such as those with missing covariates or complex censoring.
 Additional theoretical or computational efforts are required to apply the proposed method in these scenarios. }